 Overall, COVID-19 continues to push many business transformation initiatives ahead.
 Half of those surveyed expect their manufacturing and supply chain to recover in about six months.
 Another third are expecting their recovery to take a year or more:

 Our January 2021 B2B eCommerce news roundup is our monthly brief on the latest news in manufacturing, distribution, supply chains, as well as B2B eCommerce.
-We’ll also share what’s going on in the world of B2B marketing, customer experience, AI in eCommerce, B2B marketplace, and multichannel commerce.
+We’ll also share what’s going on in the world of B2B marketing, customer experience, AI in eCommerce, B2B marketplace, and multichannel eCommerce.

 January 2021: B2B eCommerce growth, Economic Uncertainty, and Optimism